its-id/nextjs-practice-repo/src/app/redux/README.md

 Ans.
 No. It gets removed as we don't store it in localstorage.
 It gets stored as an object in the state and gets cleared just like a state.

 Q2.
 Any ways to retain the data after refresh?
 Ans.
 Two ways: 1.
 Call API and set the store data again.
-2. Use redux persistance. (makes our app slow, so not recommended.)
+2. Use redux persist. (makes our app slow, so not recommended.)

 Q3.
 Is redux's data flow bi-directional or uni-directional?
 Ans.
 Uni-directional - data flows only from ui -> action -> reducers -> store.